 School can be a place of stability, normalcy and support for children and youth who are displaced by disasters.
 Particularly with other traumas affecting children and youth currently, including COVID-19 and ongoing violence and injustice fueled by structural racism, a connection to school and the services it can provide can be a lifeline for displaced students and families.
 This brief summarizes five key policies and provides quick tips for their implementation.

 1. Eligibility for Educational Protections and Services.
 Most children and youth who are displaced by disasters are likely to be eligible for the protections and services of the education subtitle of the McKinney-Vento Act because they will meet the subtitle’s definition of homelessness.
 The McKinney-Vento education definition of homelessness includes children and youth who lack a fixed, regular, and adequate nighttime residence.
 42 U.S.C. §11434A(2)(A).
-It specifically covers children and youth living in shelters, transitional housing, cars, campgrounds, motels, and sharing the housing of others temporarily due to loss of housing, economic hardship, or similar reasons.
+It specifically covers children and youth living in shelters, transitional housing, cars, campgrounds, motels, substandard housing, and sharing the housing of others temporarily due to loss of housing, economic hardship, or similar reasons.
 42 U.S.C. §11434A(2)(B).
 The Act also provides a means for identifying these children and youth: all local educational agencies (LEAs: school districts and many charter schools) are required to designate a liaison for McKinney-Vento students who is able to carry out ten specific legal duties, including identifying children and youth who meet the definition of homelessness.
 42 U.S.C. §11432(g)(1)(J)(ii).

 While all determinations of eligibility under the McKinney-Vento act are individualized and should be made on a case-by-case basis, families and unaccompanied youth who are staying with others temporarily because they cannot return to their homes due to disasters generally would be eligible for McKinney-Vento services in school.